Internet Freedom: What’s Good For the West May Not Work For the Rest

 Addressing Censorship

 If we are to address censorship, we must develop the capabilities of citizens within each country to build the type of internet freedom they want.
-This risks the possibility of state rejecting the full-throated internet freedom Western countries enjoy, for example, fundamentalist countries filtering negative comments about Islam.
+This risks the possibility of a state rejecting the full-throated internet freedom Western countries enjoy, for example, fundamentalist countries filtering negative comments about Islam.

 But it would be their choice, based upon the social and historical context in which they live.
 There is a precedent for this.
 Holocaust denial on social media is subject to prosecution in Germany, but not in the United States.
 The reasons for the prohibition in Germany are obvious, and only a small minority of people object to the ban.